AjitTK/AjitTK/README.md

 ### Hi there 👋
 #### Glad to see you Here
-A Journy from college fest gaming website to developer in Here is amazing :smile: .
+A Journy from college fest gaming website developer to professional developer is amazing :smile: .
 Learning and earning is equally balanced till now.
-Javascript :yellow_heart: is my favourite language because its easy to use I Love :heart: java because its feed me and python :heart: because it Help me in Poc's :thought_balloon: :)
+Javascript :yellow_heart: is my favourite language because its easy to use, I Love :heart: java because its feed me and python :heart: because it Help me in Poc's :thought_balloon: :)

 [![Generic badge](https://img.shields.io/badge/Programmer-100%25-green.svg)](https://shields.io/)